sixteenmillimeter/bipack/README.md

 This command will take video `A.mp4` and `B.mp4` as image sources while using `matte.mp4` as a high contrast matte which seperates the two image sources.

 ![bipack examples](img/example.jpg?raw=true "Examples")

+## Explaination

+This script started as a multi-command experiment that finally got reduced to a single command that leans heavily on ffmpeg's `maskmerge` filter: [Documentation](https://ffmpeg.org/ffmpeg-filters.html#maskedmerge)

+Uses 1280x720 resolution and Apple ProRes 422 HQ as the output format, right now but change that easily in the script.
+Check it out!